-Like anywhere in the world that’s popular with tourists, Thailand has its share of scams.
+Like anywhere in the world that’s popular with tourists, there are scams in Thailand.
 Nobody likes being played for a fool, and being scammed leaves you bitter, and for some people, broke.
-Fortunately, most of the scams in Thailand are easy to avoid and not all that common either.
+Fortunately, most Thailand scams are easy to avoid and not all that common either.
 Here are the ones you’re most likely to run into, and the best ways to avoid falling for them.

 Bangkok tuk-tuk scams

-Luckily, these scams are easily avoided by only using tuk-tuks for A to B journeys, not full day tours.
+Luckily, these are easily avoided by only using tuk-tuks for A to B journeys, not full-day tours.
 In general, they’re slower than the trains and more expensive than taxis, but they are a true part of Bangkok and every visitor should at least try them out.
 Just keep your wits about you and never believe a driver telling you your destination is closed.
 Also, you should bargain as the first price they give you will almost always be too high.
 Never get in a tuk-tuk without first agreeing on the fare.
-For more on getting around Bangkok, see our post XXXXXXX
+For more on getting around Bangkok, see our post on transportation in Bangkok.

 This one is extremely common in Pattaya and has been known to happen in Phuket and some smaller islands as well.
 The way this one works is this: after you’ve been out enjoying yourself on a jet ski, you return it and some minor cosmetic damage is pointed out by the renter.
 You are blamed even though you both know it wasn’t you who caused the damage, and extortionate repair fees are demanded.
-If the situation escalates at all, a cop will show up to help you, and by help you I mean drive you to an ATM and probably threaten you with arrest or violence if you don’t pay up.
+If the situation escalates at all, a cop will show up to help you… just kidding, the cop will be in on the scam and he’ll drive you to an ATM and probably threaten you with arrest or violence if you don’t pay up.